dec1costello/Golf/TOUR_Championship_2011/README.md

 ## Applying xS Model

 Now that we have a strokes gained stacked machine learning model for a shot per shot basis, implementing it is crucial for gaining valuable insights into golf performance.
-This model, built upon a foundation of comprehensive data analysis and predictive modeling, offers a multifaceted view of a golfer's gameplay.
 Utilizing the model post-training enables golf analysts, coaches, and players to extract actionable insights, optimize strategies, and refine skills.
 Ultimately, leveraging a strokes gained stacked ML model empowers stakeholders to make informed decisions, enhance performance, and drive success on the golf course.

 ### SG per Shot